sandoka9/tracksgame-app/README.md

 # run all tests
 npm test

+# add respective platforms
+# cordova platform add android
+# cordova platform add ios
+# install platforms from config.xml
+cordova platform save
+# install plugins from config.xml
+cordova plugins save

 # build for production and cordova build.
 npm run cordova-build

 # build for production and serve the app through the browser - no hot reload.
 npm run browser

-# add respective platforms
-cordova platform add android
-cordova platform add ios

 # build for production and serve the app on an iOS device
-npm run ios
+#npm run ios

 # build for production and serve the app on an android device (won't serve on a virtual device)
 npm run android